asutherland/taskolio/README.md

 # Newer Rambling Follows #

+## Current mk3 Plan ##
+- Group buttons get associated with taskwarrior tasks except for "H" which stays as a global scratchpad for now.
+- Pressing group buttons switches the active task/group button.
+This will be sent to interested clients so that if they have some type of 'focus' mechanism they can get in on that.
+  - Some type of group 'peek' could also be handy.
+Specifically, pressing on a group button without releasing it, but then pressing a bookmark should cause the group button press to restore the previous group on release.
+(But it would remain displayed until released, so that all of its bookmarks could be cycled through.
+This makes the operation consistent and arguably sane.)
+- Pressing the "Arranger" button enters task picking mode, to pick a new task for the currently active group.
+The button is currently chosen because it's faw away from the current active areas so is less likely to get hit accidentally.
+  - Task picking mode is a paged grid picker.
+The pad buttons allow picking one of 16 choices, where those choices are displayed in a 4x4 grid spread over the 2 displays, with arbitrary colors being used to help provide confirmation that the right button is being pressed.
+The display buttons along the top provide access to task pages.
+The general idea would be to perhaps have the first (and default) page be MRU displays, with the other 7 corresponding to (persistent) project prefix filters/bins.
+- In normal task display mode:
+  - The top 8 display buttons are global-ish, currently being the 8 pinned tabs of the primary browser window.
+The goal is that these may also have some ability to extract and display notifications
+  - The grid contains bookmarks specific to the current task, with a grid-picker type representation with string/favicon representations of what the bookmarks are.
+- Ribbon strip ideas:
+  1. Pressing the strip causes the displays to show grid labels for the group buttons.
+(This could also be another closer button, like "Notes")
+  2. The strip could be used as a mechanism to scroll across multiple pages for the task.
+Like an information space.
+Implementation would want to bias towards low-precision/high movement.
+Thankfully the LED strip can help express the bookmark space.
+It might make sense to just have fully paged.
+     At four LEDs per page, that's still 6 pages which is way more than enough.

+### Related Firefox tab plan (taskolio and tabdrome):
+- Use the session API to stash unique id associations on the tabs like they're going out of style.
+The firefox tab id's are not persistent on their own and it seems like this is the mechanism required.
+  - Move entirely away from storing Firefox-issued containerIds.
+Exclusively use the extension's new id-space.
+  - Double-check we're doing the right persistent id for per-profile.
+  - For the time being, do not store the tabs or their URLs as taskwarrior annotations, but do mark the tab as explicitly associated with the task's UUID inside of Firefox via the sessionstore.
+This gets us:
+    - The visual presentation inside Firefox with tabdrome can work out.
+    - Naive bookmarking works out.
+  - Do also propagate colors from the bookmark into Firefox and the session.
+- Have a very basic categorization function that just uses domains and simple hardcoded path regexps to help to suggest the type of a page/tab and provide a default color mapping for the tab when bookmarked.
+Ex: bug, splinter review, phabricator review, MDN page, searchfox page.
+Also have this have a basic "suggested task name" mechanism too, so a task can easily be created from a review.

+For tabdrome:
+- Have it learn to watch/recognize the taskolio annotations and use that as a top-level grouping.
+- Have it learn to watch/recognize the taskolio bookmark color assignments and show those.
+- Have it surface a "rename task" UI so it's easy to give name to a task after it's been created.
+(The workflow would be )

 ## Notes from Paged Bookmarking ##

 - The single page of bookmarks with consistent grid locations and coloring works